ariamj/Harmonic-Hustle/doc/how_to_add_new_particles.md

 ATTACHING TO ENTITIES
-In `world_init.cpp` (and .hpp if necessary):
+In `world_init.cpp`:
 If NOT attaching particles to any existing entity:
-	Create a new function `createXXXXX` and declare it in the .hpp file In `createXXXXX` for the desired entity (or dummy entity):
+	Create a new function `createXXXXX` and declare it in the `world_init.hpp` file In `createXXXXX` for the desired entity (or dummy entity):
-	Make sure the entity has both a `ParticleEffect` and a `Motion` component Call `renderer->createParticleGenerator(...)` with the desired particle type enum and associated entity type
+	Make sure the entity has both a `ParticleEffect` and a `Motion` component Make sure to set the `ParticleEffect.type` to the correct enum.

-To add particles to more entity types, simply call `renderer->createParticleGenerator(...)` as above when the entities are created.
+NOT WORKING?
+Make sure to remove entities from the particles registry at some point.
+	Examples: On collision, on leaving screen, on a timer (ParticleTimer component) Otherwise, only MAX_PARTICLE_ENTITIES will have particles, and not any entities afterwards.
+If particles are not appearing, make sure that scale is not zero, and color.a is not zero on respawn